TheArchSeal/mtgstats/README.md

 ## Global Attributes

-A non-filtered attribute can be prefixed by a global attribute to print statistics on all matching cards by this syntax `-<prefix>-<attribute>`.
+A non-filtered attribute can be prefixed by a global attribute to print statistics on all matching cards with the syntax `-<prefix>-<attribute>`.

 ### Numeric